-The youth hostel held a warden and three pairs, all involved in big multi-Munro days, one individual indeed due to finish the entire round the following weekend: I felt thoroughly put in place, but they all seemed amazed by the logistical thought required for through-walking, so I didn’t feel too bad.
+Three pairs of hillwalkers, all involved in big multi-Munro days, were also staying at the hostel – indeed one individual was due to finish the entire round the following weekend.
+I felt thoroughly put in place, but they all seemed amazed by the logistical thought required for through-walking, so I didn’t feel too bad.

 Stage 24, Tuesday 12 June 2012: Glen Affric to Camas-luinie, 13 miles

 A bit of a bottling out, today; I probably could have got myself over Sgurr nan Ceathreamhnan, a magnificent Munro rising north of the hostel, but settled on its Corbett outlier Sgurr Gaorsaic.
 Even this though was a diversion from the ‘bad-weather’ line, which would have stuck to the glen below the hill.
-In planing, I’d identified two potential issues: crossing Abhainn Gaorsaic (this word means ‘horror’!), and descending from the Falls of Glomach.
-From the hill-top and in descent I could see stepping stones at the outflow from Loch Thuill Easaich but also, on a better line, some narrows at 029236, and these proved easy to cross.
+In planning, I’d identified two potential issues: crossing Abhainn Gaorsaic (this word means ‘horror’!), and descending from the Falls of Glomach.
+From the hill-top and in descent I could see stepping stones at the outflow from Loch Thuill Easaich but also, on a better line, some narrows at 029236, and I went for the latter.
+They proved easy to cross.